ProDataMan/Course-Outlines/Agile Planning Fundamentals/Agile Planning Fundamentals Slides.md

 - Encourages continuous improvement.

 ::: notes
-Instructor Notes:
-- Iterative and incremental planning allows for quick adjustments based on feedback.
-- Delivering increments early involves stakeholders and reduces risks.
-- Regular assessments and adaptations lead to continuous improvement.
+Iterative and incremental planning allows teams to respond to changes swiftly.
+As iterations and increments are completed, adjustments can be made based on new information and feedback.
+By delivering working increments early, stakeholders can experience tangible progress and provide input that shapes the project's direction.
+Breaking the project into smaller parts reduces the risk of major failures.
+Adjustments can be made before significant investments are made.
+The iterative and incremental approach encourages continuous improvement through regular assessments and adaptations.
 :::

 ## Implementing Iterative and Incremental Planning